aproca/aproca.github.io/_projects/13_poetry.md

 You pointed to them <br/>
 and said why isn't it you.

-The distance oh the distance! <br/>
+The distance the distance. <br/>
 You uprooted me and fled <br/>
-and all I wanted <br/>
+and all I ever wanted <br/>
-was to be fed.
+was just to be fed.

 <!-- The distance oh the distance. <br/>
 You pushed me away <br/>